-IOP Publishing Limited (“IOP”) recognizes its environmental responsibilities and is committed to contributing to the reduction of local, national and global environmental damage.
-The Directors of IOP have agreed that IOP should increase its environmental awareness and have drawn up this environmental policy.
+IOP Publishing Limited (“IOP”) recognises its environmental responsibilities and is committed to contributing to the reduction of local, national and global environmental damage.
+The directors of IOP have agreed that IOP should increase its environmental awareness and have drawn up this environmental policy.
 It sets out the actions that IOP will take to reduce the environmental impact of its activities and promote environmental good practice.

 This policy will be subject to change as the business develops and may be influenced by technological changes.
 It is meant to be the first step in heightening environmental awareness, encouraging staff to assess the environmental impacts arising from their activities and seeking ways of controlling those impacts.

 - Conserving energy and giving preference to renewable sources of energy and materials wherever reasonably practicable, as referred to in its Energy Policy (see A below)

 - Complying with applicable legal requirements and regulations (see B below)

 - Doing as much as it can to prevent pollution (see C below)

 - Encouraging all of its staff to improve their awareness of the environment and to become more environmentally responsible (see D below)

 - Assisting, wherever reasonably practicable, in the development of solutions to environmental problems in the publishing industry (see E below)